 Work it to the best of your advantage!
 I don’t believe there is a ‘one-size-fits-all’ for remote work.
 Use the liberty granted to you, experiment and find what feels good.
 Some are more productive in the morning with something to look forward to in the evening.
 Some are night owls and prefer work to be the last thing on their plate.
 Everyone has their own groove!

 “My office is always one mile from an adventure!”

 I’d say daily routine is the biggest challenge for me so far.
 You have more free time working remotely, so you want to spend it wisely.
 Sometimes I fail by staying in bed and watching movies for hours.
 Food is another challenge.
 I have to prepare lunch for myself, which is not the most exciting part of my day.
-And of course, being remote means you don’t see your teammates often, which I miss a lot!
+And of course, being remote means you don’t see your teammates often, which I do miss a lot!

 With all the great benefits that come with remote work and the freedom to travel, you have to be very disciplined.
-Ask yourself, “can I focus 100% on my work when there are so many temptations outside?”
+Ask yourself: “Can I focus 100% on my work when there are so many temptations outside?”
 If the answer is yes, then go for it!
 The most important thing is to love what you do and to be passionate about it.
 Remote work just brings more colors to it.

 “Do your job first.
 Don’t mix fun with work.”

 The biggest challenge is the lack of eye-to-eye communication with colleagues and keeping focused.
 Most of the time I work from the small office at my parent’s place, where I’m alone the whole day.
 The downside is that I don’t get to communicate with people outside of work during the day.
 This can get annoying at times.
 That’s why from time to time I work at a local coffee shop.
 It's fun because I don’t even need to order my coffee, they already know what I drink and start making it directly when they see me!